version

 Let us say you want the remote server to pull a specific code from Github.
 Well!
 In this case, the server generally cross-checks the id_rsa files to get a solution, but sometimes it forwards the query to the local machine.

 There are two ways to independently forward the SSH agent on a local machine.
-One is to try using a real command in a terminal, and the other is to use SSH config to forward SSH Agent.

 The local machine, in return, answers the query with a response without including the private key.
 It does not matter to the Github or main server how you fetched the answer, it just sees the answer and allows the connection.